The structure of finite commutative idempotent involutive residuated lattices: Preliminaries

-\begin{theorem}[{\cite[\S 3.3.5]{GJKO07}}] InRL-semirings are term equivalent to involutive residuated lattices. \end{theorem} The element $\negmin 1$ is denoted by $0$, and it follows that $0=\negsim 1$.
-Since $\cdot$ distributes over $\vee$ from the left and right in all residuated lattices, this also holds for InRL-semirings (as would be expected for semirings; note however that for InRL-semirings $0$ is in general not an absorbing element).
-We call an InRL-semiring \emph{idempotent} if $x \cdot x = x$ for all $x \in A$ and \emph{commutative} if $x \cdot y = y \cdot x$ for all $x, y \in A$.
+\begin{theorem}[{\cite[\S 3.3.5]{GJKO07}}] \textsf{InRL}-semirings are term equivalent to involutive residuated lattices. \end{theorem} The element $\negmin 1$ is denoted by $0$, and it follows that $0=\negsim 1$.
+Since $\cdot$ distributes over $\vee$ from the left and right in all residuated lattices, this also holds for \textsf{InRL}-semirings (as would be expected for semirings; note however that for \textsf{InRL}-semirings $0$ is in general not an absorbing element).
+We call an \textsf{InRL}-semiring \emph{idempotent} if $x \cdot x = x$ for all $x \in A$ and \emph{commutative} if $x \cdot y = y \cdot x$ for all $x, y \in A$.

 For a commutative idempotent residuated lattice $\alg{A}$, the fusion operator $\cdot$ defines a semilattice order $\mleq$ where $x \mleq y \vcentcolon\Leftrightarrow x \cdot y = x$.
 We sometimes refer to the order $\mleq$ as the \emph{monoidal order}.
 Note that for a commutative idempotent residuated lattice $\alg{A}$, $\mleq$ is a meet-semilattice order with $1$ as its top element.
 This allows for a graphical representation of any $\alg{A} \in \CIdInRL$.
 To represent $\alg{A}$, it suffices to draw the Hasse diagrams of the lattice order $\leq$ and monoidal order $\mleq$ and define the involution.
 The division operators can be derived from this information.